 Children who are fearful can exhibit shyness, such as looking at the ground, mildly avoiding direct contact with others their age, and resisting activities that draw attention to them, such as team sports.

-There is an important distinction between fear and shyness, however.
+There is an essential distinction between fear and shyness, however.
 Fear is focused on a source from which it emits, such as an object or thing (ie., the dark).
 Shyness is an indirect emotion unrelated to fear.

-This is important because these children aren’t scared of interacting, they are simply exemplifying an emotion of resistance and avoidance.
+This is important because these children aren’t scared of interacting.
+They are simply exemplifying an emotion of resistance and avoidance.
 This usually is not a new characteristic that arises once the child enters school, but one that has developed from their youth.

-They go on to say that insensitive caregiving contributes to insecure attachments which can ultimately affect future social relationships.
+They go on to say that insensitive caregiving contributes to insecure attachments, which can ultimately affect future social relationships.

-Dr. Sears considered the ultimate child expert, doesn’t encourage parents to try to fix their shy children.
+Dr. Sears, considered the ultimate child expert, doesn’t encourage parents to try to fix their shy children.
 Instead, he offers these 4 points of advice when encountering reluctant kids.

 Hug your child (offer them safety and security)

-Try not to force your son or daughter to be more outgoing (Furthermore, don’t label kids as “shy”, instead use the words “reserved” or “private”.
+Try not to force your son or daughter to be more outgoing (Furthermore, don’t label kids as “shy”; instead, use the words “reserved” or “private”.